isakaii/navao/README.md

 ## How It Works

-1. **Save Context**: Highlight any text on the web, right-click, and select "Save to Navao"
+1. **Save Context**: Highlight any text on the web, right-click, and select "Save to Weaver"
 2. **Go to ChatGPT**: Visit chat.openai.com or chatgpt.com
 3. **Type Your Prompt**: Start writing your message
-4. **Optimize**: Click the "Optimize" button (with Navao logo) that appears
+4. **Optimize**: Click the "Optimize" button (with Weaver logo) that appears
 5. **Get Enhanced Results**: Your prompt is automatically optimized with relevant context

 ## Installation